PennLINC/keller-networks/README.md

 ### Split Half Reliability:
 Computes the split-half reliability of PFN topography in a subset of participants
+1. Use the splithalf_reliability.m file first.
+This script will load in the PFN loadings for each of 10 participants from ABCD who had a sufficient duration of low-motion high-quality resting-state data exceeding 20 minutes.
+We first computed PFNs in each 10-minute half of the data using the approach described in the current manuscript.
+This script will load in those PFN loadings for each half of the data and save them out in a format that can then be used to compute split half reliability.
+2. Next, use splithalf_ICCs.Rmd to compute the intra-class correlation coefficients as a measure of split-half reliability.
+This file will load in the csvs that are saved out from splithalf_reliability.m and compute the ICCs.
+This file will also plot the results and make a workbench file that can be used to visualize brainmaps of average ICC by network.

 ### Psychotropic Medication Use:
 Sensitivity analyses controlling for psychotropic medication use can be found in "/Step1_TotalCorticalRepresentation/Associations_PFN_Cognition.Rmd"